RoanH/gMark/README.md

 - [As a maven artifact](#maven-artifact-)

 ### Command line usage
-When using gMark on command line the following arguments are supported:
+When using gMark on the command line the following arguments are supported:

 ```
 usage: gmark [-c <file>] [-f] [-g <size>] [-h] [-o <folder>] [-s <syntax>] [-w <file>]